Freezing or Leveling Up

 Start becoming that person now.

-• In most team sports, while every member is important and needed, there are usually one or two players who simply make those around them better.
-Their skill, knowledge, and abilities ‘rub’ off on others.
-Others on the team are inspired and motivated by them.
-Other team members look up to them.
-These peak performers, the ones who help level up their peers, are invaluable.
+In most team sports, every member plays an important role, but there are usually one or two players who elevate everyone around them.
+Their skill, knowledge, and attitude “rub off” on others.
+Teammates are inspired and motivated by them, and they naturally become people others look up to.
+These peak performers—those who help raise the level of their peers—are truly invaluable.

 Steps for Change